The extraordinary true story of my family’s escape from Nazi Germany that haunts my debut children’s book

 Check out our booklists for BookTrust recommended reads on these tricky topics for children.

-From classic favourites to more recent titles, these books for children and teenagers take a variety of different approaches to representing the events of World War II.
+From classic favourites to more recent titles, these books for children take a variety of different approaches to representing the events of World War II.

 Since asylum can be a confusing issue for children (and even adults), here are some books that explore what it really means to flee your home and have to start your life over.